SACHSTech/ics3u-cpt-processing-dashiell/README.md

-HANG MAN
+SNOWFALL

 Objective

-Hangman is a paper and pencil guessing game for two or more players.
-One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters within a certain number of guesses.
+Snowfall is a single player game where your main objective is to avoid the falling snowfall with your mouse.

 Mechanics

-Mouse will be needed to start the game as well as your keyboard during the game.
-Once a word is displayed, you will then guess the word by using letters on your keyboard.
-Ex.
-"Insane".
+Mouse will be needed to start the game as during the game.
+That's basically all the controls except when you need to look at instructions or when you restart

 Scoring

-Every time you get a letter wrong, a stick will appear.
-The more you get the letters wrong, the more sticks you will have.
-Once those sticks become a man, you lose.
+Every time you avoid a snowflake, you gain one point.
+There will be three levels, with every level increasing it's snowflake drop.
+Each level will go up to 20, and if you pass level 3, you win.

 Limitations

-There are only a certain amount of words that are allowed the be used while play Hangman.
+Limited mouse movement and random snowflake drop.